 So why is it you’ve probably never heard of Solugenix?
-President and CEO Shashi Jasthi says that’s by design.
-He describes Solugenix as a “fiercely independent company” that strives for simplicity, develops client relationships that span decades rather than a few years, routinely rejects offers from venture capital and private equity firms, and even frequently gives up business because it’s not in the client’s best interest.
+President and CEO Shashi Jasthi say that’s by design.
+He describes Solugenix as a “fiercely independent company” that strives for simplicity, develops client relationships that span decades rather than a few years, routinely reject offers from venture capital and private equity firms, and even frequently gives up business because it’s not in the client’s best interest.

 “By maintaining our small company outlook, we can attract and retain the right kind of people for the long term.
 This enables us to experiment with emerging technologies, incubate consequential new companies and then spin them off with remarkable regularity,” Jasthi said.
 “If you count the size and number of the companies we’ve spun off over the years, it’s significant.”

 One of those spinoffs, CBSI, pioneered the first billing system created for the emerging cell phone industry.
 That solution and the technology behind it have stood the test of time.
 Even today, roaming and major carriers’ capacity sharing use the technology developed by Solugenix.

 Another spinoff was the remote ordering center technology Solugenix developed for the quick-service restaurant industry.
 That technology connects thousands of drive-thrus across the country to a central call center.
 Instead of having a restaurant employee take the drive-thru orders, someone in the call center takes the order and types it into the system.
 That order instantly shows up in the kitchen of the correct store.
 The world’s largest quick-service restaurant company ended up buying this business unit from Solugenix, and several other large quick-service restaurant companies use the technology.